monyhar/monyhar/monyhar/docs/qtcreator.md

 For macOS :
 1. Open the file you want to debug.
-2. Debug - Start Debugging - Attach to running Application, you may need to open chromium's task manager to find the process id.
+2. Debug - Start Debugging - Attach to running Application, you may need to open monyhar's task manager to find the process id.

 For Linux :
 1. Tools - Options - Build & Run - Debuggers, make sure GDB is set.